Café Kaizen

 04 237 4222

 The kind of place where the cabinet food just never seems to run out, the barista knows the regulars by name and even when the queue is long, things move quickly and efficiently, Café Kaizen is the kind of well-oiled machine that you can tell has been a locals' favourite hangout for a long time.
-Named after the Japanese word for always trying to improve, it’s sure easy to see this café is always moving towards better taste, quality and experience.
+Named after the Japanese word for always trying to improve, it sure is easy to see this café is always moving towards better taste, quality and experience.

-Owned by Suse and Evelyn, Café Kaizen is very much a whānau-orientated business, with some of the employees not only related to one another but also having worked here for nearly the whole 20+ years the eatery has been open.
-Treating their staff well and ensuring they get a solid holiday break every year is an easy exchange for the smiley and genuine welcome each customer receives at the counter throughout the day.
+Owned by Suse and Evelyn, Café Kaizen is very much a whānau-oriented business, with some of the employees not only related to one another but also having worked here for nearly the whole 20+ years that the eatery has been open.
+Treating their staff well and ensuring they get a solid holiday break every year is an easy exchange for the smiley and genuine welcome each customer receives at the counter.

 Words by Rosie Morrison & Photography by Anna Briggs